Database Seeding: What It Is, Methods, and Best Practices

 run: npm test

-ORM seeders work here too — npx prisma db seed, php artisan db:seed, dotnet ef database update — as long as the seeder script is maintained and the CI environment matches dev.
+ORM seeders work here too — npx prisma db seed, php artisan db:seed, EF Core seeding triggered by dotnet ef database update — as long as the seeder script is maintained and the CI environment matches dev.
 The advantage of a schema-aware generator is that it doesn't require a maintained seed script: the same command works whether the last migration added one column or ten tables.

-Many microservice teams share a single PostgreSQL database where each service owns its own tables.
-In that setup, Seedfast seeds everything in one command — the full FK graph across all services' tables is resolved automatically.
+Many teams share a single PostgreSQL database where each service owns its own tables.
+In that setup, Seedfast seeds everything in one command — the FK graph across all services' tables is resolved without manual ordering.
 No per-service seed scripts to coordinate, no "seed users first, then orders, then payments" choreography.
 If your services use separate databases, that's a harder problem with its own strategies.

 Separate reference data from test data.
 Production roles, categories, and config belong in migrations or a dedicated reference seed that runs in every environment.
 Test data belongs in a separate step that runs only in dev, test, and staging.